-With traditional online text or image ads, customers on the web may see your ad, read its text and click on your URL to go directly to your site.
+With traditional online text or image ads, customers on the web may see your ad, read its text and click your URL to go directly to your site.
 This type of interaction doesn't take interactive content like video ads into account.
-With CPV and video ads reporting, you can evaluate how engaged viewers are with your content, where they choose to watch your videos, and when they drop off from watching your content.
+With CPV and video ads reporting, you can evaluate how engaged viewers are with your content, where they choose to watch your videos and when they drop off from watching your content.

 This article describes how CPV bidding works.